 Having to manage the impression you create of yourself online

 There's two main ways people have to do this.
 One is when they're managing their impression for professional purposes, because they're job networking, or their co-workers are Facebook contacts.
 Here the idea is mainly not to show anything about yourself that's too controversial.
 It's one thing if someone is consciously choosing to present a certain image to try to further their career.
-It can be harder when it's forced upon you, like if you've added your boss on Facebook, and now you have to second guess everything you post and watch that your friends don't make any incriminating comments on your feed or photos.
+It can be harder when it's forced upon you, like if you've added your boss on Facebook, and now you have to second guess everything you post and be paranoid about whether you've used the proper settings about who can see what.

 Secondly, people can feel a general tug to portray and sell themselves a certain way through their profile.
-The one I've heard the most is that some people seem to go out of their way to post lots of party and bar photos of themselves, to create the impression that they have a busy, crazy social life.
+Some people go out of their way to post lots of party and bar photos of themselves, to create the impression that they have a busy, rowdy social life.
 Other people may try to play up the intellectual or socially conscious side of their personalities, maybe by always linking to news stories about national politics.
 However, they do it, I think it can become problematic if someone feels like they have to keep up with everyone else, and that they're not measuring up if they're not tagged in two dozen new clubbing photos by every Sunday afternoon.
 A related problem is when someone seemingly loses the ability to be in the moment when they go out.
 Rather than enjoy their night, they're too busy snapping tons of pictures and thinking about how it'll all look online the next day.

 The fact that you don't exist to certain people if you're not on Facebook

 Not everyone is on Facebook.
-Some people have privacy concerns, or they just don't get a lot out of what the site has to offer.
+Some people have privacy concerns, or they just don't get a lot out of what it has to offer.
 However, Facebook can be so central to the social lives of some people that if you don't have an account yourself then you totally drop off their radar.
-It's the main way they keep in touch with people and organize plans.
+It's the main way they keep in touch with friends and organize plans.
 Someone who's not on Facebook can really resent this.
-They feel like they're being socially punished just because they have reservations about joining the site.
+They feel like they're being socially punished just because they have reservations about joining.

 Other miscellaneous opportunities for over-analysis